 NBC Formula 1 Live Extra

 If you really want to watch Formula 1 racing online and see everything as it unfolds live, then you’ll likely have to opt for NBC.
-Doing so allows you stream all of the live coverage, that is, so long as you have a compatible cable or satellite TV package.
+Doing so allows you stream all of the live coverage, so long as you have a compatible cable or satellite TV package.

-While NBC disperses the event coverage to a number of different networks, such as CNBC and NBCSN, each is available for viewing on the NBC Sports site or within either the accompanying iOS or Android app.
+While NBC disperses the event coverage to a number of different networks, such as CNBC and NBCSN, every race is available for viewing on the NBC Sports site or within the accompanying iOS or Android app.
 The software is free to download, however, you’ll still need a valid username or password from your television service provider.
 Once obtained, you can watch each Grand Prix race live from anywhere you have an Internet connection and connected device.

 While the Formula 1 subreddit offers a few streaming options that are further from the beaten path, it mainly serves as a great resource for discussion and information regarding the world of Formula 1 racing.
 The user-curated news and updates provide an excellent backdrop for arguing about which constructor brought the best sidepods of the year, or which driver exhibits the best consistency.
 On top of that, each Grand Prix features a dedicated thread for discussing the event, one in which users from every fanbase squabble and root for their team while chiding others.